ParanoidBat/Capacitor-TCP-Plugin/README.md

 # tcp-comm

-TCP client implementation for android.
+TCP client plugin, works for android for now.

 ## Install